 It’s also worth noting that risky hobbies, substance abuse and misrepresentation (providing false information on your application) could bar you from getting coverage in the first place or subject you to a higher premium.

 Additionally, life insurance policies have a contestability period, in which life insurance companies can investigate your application and deny claims.
-This period is typically 1-2 years from the effective date of the policy.
+This period is typically one to two years from the effective date of the policy.
 If you pass during the contestability period and the insurer determines you misrepresented yourself, or provided any false information to your life insurance company, it could completely void your coverage and no death benefits will be paid.

-How do I know if I have exclusions on my life insurance policy?
+How do I know if I have life insurance exclusions on my policy?

 Knowing what your life insurance covers may be vital.
 After all, some types of life insurance will cover you for your entire life — which means making premium payments for your entire life, too.
 As such, not understanding your life insurance exclusions could prove to be a costly mistake.

 One way to learn more about the exclusions on your life insurance policy is to read through your contract.
 Although it may be dense, your contract will spell out precisely what is and isn’t covered on your life insurance policy.
 However, life insurance is complex, and contracts may be hard to decipher.
 With that in mind, it may be a good idea to meet with your life insurance agent, so they can break it down for you.

 Over the years, life insurance companies have altered their definition of risky behavior based on global, economic and socially-driven changes.
 For instance, some life insurance companies used to exclude private aviation from the list of covered causes of death.
 However, as private aircraft became safer, many life insurance companies eased up on the rules for most policyholders.
 Today, some life insurance companies offer an aviation rider for recreational pilots.